atomic-penguin/atomic-penguin.github.com/source/_posts/2010-11-29-Red-Hat-Enterprise-Linux-5.x-iSCSI-and-device-mapper-multipath-HOWTO.md

 You need to tune a few lines in the _/etc/iscsi/iscid.conf_ file, per vendor recommendations.
 You can grep out blank and comment lines in this file for quick inspection.
-The lines we are most concerned about will appear in bold.
-Values set per specific vendor recommendations are highlighted in red.
+The lines we are most concerned about are followed by comments, noting vendor-specific recommendations.

 #### 1.1.1.
 Notes about iscsid.conf configuration